jtoledom1/Roadmap-projects/README.md

 # Roadmap-projects

-All projects for fronted roadmap.sh
+🚧 Building all projects for fronted roadmap.sh 🚧

 Here are the code solutions for <a href="https://roadmap.sh/projects/single-page-cv">roadmap.sh</a>

+Take a look at my progress, you'll find the roadmap rubric at Issues

+### List of prjects: ⚡️

 <table>
     <tr>